3b1b/manim/README.md

 ### Mac

 Before installing `manim-community`, there are some additional dependencies that you must have installed:
+ - Homebrew
  - Cairo
  - FFmpeg
  - Sox (optional, for sound)
  - LaTeX (optional, for LaTeX)
- - Homebrew

-#### Brew Installation
+#### Homebrew Installation

-HomeBrew is a package manager similar to `apt` on linux that allows you to install packages easily.
+Homebrew is a package manager similar to `apt` on linux that allows you to install packages easily.
 If it is not installed, please install it with this command:

 ```